open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 ### Processing

 To trace the processing of one or more CloudEvents, instrumentation SHOULD create a new span.
-If a single event is processed, instrumentation SHOULD use the remote trace context from Distributed Tracing Extension as a parent or MAY instead add it as a link on the processing span.
+If a single event is processed, instrumentation SHOULD use the remote trace context from the Distributed Tracing Extension as a parent or MAY instead add it as a link on the processing span.

-If multiple events are processed together, for each event being processed, if the event has Distributed Tracing Extension populated, instrumentation MUST add a link to the trace context from the extension on the processing span.
+If multiple events are processed together, for each event being processed, if the event has the Distributed Tracing Extension populated, instrumentation MUST add a link to the trace context from the extension on the processing span.

 **Span name:** `CloudEvents Process <event_type>` **Span kind:** CONSUMER

 ## Attributes

-Attributes are applicable to creation and processing spans.
+The following attributes are applicable to creation and processing Spans.

 <!-- semconv cloudevents -->
 | Attribute  | Type | Description  | Examples  | Required |